chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Examples/DMA2D/DMA2D_MemToMemWithPFC/readme.txt

-  In this basic example the goal is to explain the different fields of the DMA2D structure in the case of Memory_to_Memory with pixel format conversion transfer mode and the difference between pixel coded on 16bits(RGB565) and coded on 16bits(ARGB4444).
+  In this basic example the goal is to explain the different fields of the DMA2D structure in the case of Memory_to_Memory with pixel format conversion transfer mode and the difference between pixel coded on 16bits(RGB565) and coded on 32bits(ARGB8888).

-  An image is transferred from flash memory to internal RAM and during the transfer, a pixel format conversion is applied from RGB565 to ARGB4444.
+  An image is transferred from flash memory to internal RAM and during the transfer, a pixel format conversion is applied from RGB565 to ARGB8888.
-  The original image and the transferred image are displayed on the LCD to see the difference between an image coded on 16bits(RGB565) and an image coded on 16bits(ARGB4444).
+  The original image and the transferred image are displayed on the LCD to see the difference between an image coded on 16bits(RGB565) and an image coded on 32bits(ARGB8888).

  In this example two LTDC layers are used to display the original and the converted images as following :
   - Layer 1 is configured to display the original image with RGB565 as pixel format and 240x150 size.
-  - Layer 2 is configured to display the converted image with ARGB4444 as pixel format and 240x150 size.
+  - Layer 2 is configured to display the converted image with ARGB8888 as pixel format and 240x150 size.

+ @note :
+ The C files of the images used in this example are generated with STemWin bitmap converter released with this package.
+ \Middlewares\ST\STemWin\Software\BmpCvtST.exe
+ Use the bitmap files under resources repository

   @note :
   how to calculate the size of the transferred data ?